adelegard/updown.js/README.md

-# jquery-traverse
+# UpDownJs

-The jquery-traverse plugin will give you a flexible way to traverse through containers and their child elements with either keyboard commands or custom events.
+UpDownJs is a jquery plugin will give you a flexible way to traverse through containers and their child elements with either keyboard commands or custom events.

 ## Requirements